jdittrich/userNeedResearchBook/text/allURBook.md

 A very obvious advantage of these questions is that they will help you to get to know some context of the participant’s work.
-But there is another advantage: Such questions like asking for the job title or years in the job etc. are easy  to answer and it is a pretty clear how to answer to them.
-This gets the participants into the mode of answering questions and opening up towards you.
+But there is another advantage: Such questions – like asking for the job title or years in the job etc. – are easy  to answer.
+This gets the participants used to answering questions and opening up towards you.
 After a brief section with these easy-to-answer questions you can  transition into more open questions.

 ### Affirm that you listen